WenqinSHAO/rtt/docs/path_analysis.md

 according to dir section in [config](../config).
 __path_analysis.log__ will be generated for debugging uses.

+Functions are provides in [localutils/pathtools.py](../localutils/pathtools.py) to perform following tasks in a standalone manner, and thus can be easily reused out side the scope of this project:
+* query IP address info from various [auxiliary data](auxiliary_data.md) source;
+* detect the presence of IXP in IPv4 IP path seen in traceroute;
+* detect changes in IP forwarding pattern;

 ## Output
 Each json file in [data/path_analysis/](../data/path_analysis) follows the following structure:
 ```